(Updated 1 April, 2026)

 A note on all caps

 Capitalising whole words is popular for navigation menus on websites and for headings in marketing and advertising contexts.
 Sometimes it is used for design impact in swathes of body text.
-As a general rule, avoid using all caps.
-Here are a few reasons why.
+As a general rule, avoid using all caps because:

 When considering using all caps, only use it for single words or short phrases.